Citation, DOI, disclosures and article data

 The liver is the largest abdominal organ.
-It plays a major role in metabolism and has a number of functions, including glycogen storage, decomposition of red blood cells, plasma protein synthesis, hormone production, and detoxification.
+It plays a major role in metabolism and has many functions, including glycogen storage, decomposition of red blood cells, plasma protein synthesis, hormone production, and detoxification.
 It is one of the very few organs that has the ability to regenerate.

-The liver is an irregular, wedge-shaped organ that lies below the diaphragm in the right upper quadrant of the abdominal cavity and is in close approximation with the diaphragm, stomach and the gallbladder.
-It is largely covered by the costal cartilages.
+The liver is an irregular, wedge-shaped organ that lies below the diaphragm in the right upper quadrant of the abdominal cavity and is in close approximation with the diaphragm, stomach and gallbladder.
+It is largely covered by the costal cartilages 9.

 The liver is described as having two surfaces, diaphragmatic and visceral, sharply demarcated anteriorly by the inferior margin:

-Traditionally, the liver was divided into four anatomical lobes.
-However, this has been superseded by the use of the Couinaud classification which divides the liver into eight functional units (known as segments), supplied by individual segmental hepatic arteries, portal veins and bile ducts, which can be individually resected.
+Traditionally, the liver was divided into four anatomical lobes: the right, left, caudate and quadrate lobes.
+However, this has been superseded by the use of the Couinaud classification which divides the liver into eight functional units (known as segments), supplied by individual segmental hepatic arteries, portal veins and bile ducts, which can be individually resected 9.

 The liver receives a dual blood supply from the portal vein and hepatic arteries.
 The hepatic portal vein supplies ~75% of the liver's blood supply by volume and carries venous blood drained from the spleen, gastrointestinal tract, and its associated organs (hence oxygen-poor and nutrient-rich).